-Emotional Development

-Young adolescents display widely different and often conflicting emotions.
-Their moods, temperaments and behaviours are profound and intense.
-They seem to change from one moment to the next, are often unpredictable, and their feelings tend to shift between superiority and inferiority.
-Appraisals of self are often overly critical and negative as they frequently make comparisons and see themselves deficient in many ways.
-This age group is extremely sensitive to criticism of any kind and is easily offended.
-Feelings of inadequacy, coupled with fear of rejection by their peer group contribute to low self-esteem.
-Adolescents see their problems as unique and they often exaggerate simple occurrences.
+Emotional Development Young adolescents display widely different and often conflicting emotions.
+Their moods, temperaments, and behaviours are profound and intense.
+They seem to change unpredictably from one moment to the next and their feelings tend to shift between superiority and inferiority.
+Appraisals of self are often overly critical and negative, as they frequently make comparisons and see themselves deficient in many ways.
+Youth in this age group are extremely sensitive to criticism of any kind and are easily offended.
+Feelings of inadequacy and fear of rejection by their peer group contribute to low self-esteem.
+Adolescents see their problems as unique, and they often exaggerate simple occurrences.

-To develop emotional confidence, adolescents need opportunities that allow them to release emotional stress and develop decision-making skills.
-Learning activities should be designed to enhance self-esteem, to recognize student accomplishments, and to encourage the development of positive attitudes.
-Young adolescents need opportunities to test their strengths and weaknesses as they explore issues and learning activities that are of concern to them.
+To develop emotional confidence, adolescents need opportunities to release emotional stress and develop decision-making skills.
+Learning activities should be designed to enhance self-esteem, to recognize student accomplishments, and to encourage development of positive attitudes.
+Young adolescents need opportunities to test their strengths and weaknesses as they explore issues and learning activities that concern them.

-Intellectual Development

-Intellectual development varies tremendously among early adolescents.
+Intellectual Development Intellectual development varies tremendously among early adolescents.
 While some are learning to handle more abstract and hypothetical concepts and to apply problem-solving approaches to complex issues, a great many are still in the stage of concrete operations.
-Adolescents have a present focus as opposed to a future orientation.
-During this stage they retain a certain egocentrism, which leads them to believe that they are unique, special, even invulnerable to harm.
+Adolescents focus on the present as opposed to the future.
+During this stage they retain a certain egocentrism, which leads them to believe that they are unique, special, and even invulnerable.
 Adolescents may be unaware of the consequences of risk-taking behaviour.
-As their ability to process and relate information increases, there is a tendency to search for an understanding of rules and conventions and to question the relevance of what is taught.
+As their ability to process and relate information increases, they tend to seek to understand rules and conventions and to question the relevance of what is taught.

-Young adolescents need opportunities to develop their formal thinking skills and strategies if they are to move from concrete to abstract thinking.
-To develop the skills of critical analysis and decision-making, young adolescents should be exposed to experiential learning where they can apply skills to solve real-life problems, and question and analyze significant issues.
+If they are to move from concrete to abstract thinking, young adolescents need opportunities to develop their formal thinking skills and strategies.
+To develop critical analysis and decisionmaking skills, young adolescents should be exposed to experiential learning in which they can apply skills to solve real-life problems and question and analyse significant issues.